 I was born and raised in Lachine, a suburb of Montreal, in the province of Quebec, Canada.
 During the 1970s, I spent most of my time touring and recording.
 My hope was to make my living in the music business however after I married Lorraine in 1979, I decided to return to school.
 I was a student at the University of Western Ontario and, upon graduation, I began teaching Computer Science as well as consulting.

 I moved into the corporate world in 1989 as an executive for a large Canadian insurance company.
 I never lost the passion for music and recording and I set up my first project studio, called Whisperwood Recording Studios, in our home.
 I remain very active in the audio engineering world and I have been fortunate to work with a number of outstanding musicians in some of the best recording studios in the world.

 Around 1999, mergers and consolidation in the insurance industry caught up with me.
 We moved to Toronto where I served as an executive with a large Canadian bank.
 Whisperwood Recording Studios also followed me to Toronto.
 I retired from the bank in 2008 however I returned to work just a few weeks after retirement.
-I am the Chief Technology Officer with a mid-sized insurance company in Kingston, Ontario until I retired for real in July of 2018.
+I presently serve as the Chief Technology Officer with an insurance company in Kingston, Ontario until I retired for real in July of 2018.

 My blog is built on WordPress (self-hosted).
 This is a personal site and it has been around the web for a number of years now.
 Since April 4, 2004 to be precise.
 All of the thoughts and opinions expressed on this blog are entirely my own although I do borrow quite liberally from other people much smarter than me.
 The site is not connected with my employment.
 In fact, I go out of my way to limit any direct references to my career.
 Absolutely nothing that I have written should be taken as an expression on my employer’s behalf.

 Millions of visitors have dropped by the blog over the years.
 Thank you for dropping by.